The 2018-19 year has been another busy one for POET

-Our strength is in our people, and Gemma and Donald continue to work on their own professional development with Donald undertaking a Masters of Sustainable Practice.
+Our strength is in our people, and Gemma and Donald continue to work on their own professional development, with Donald undertaking a Masters of Sustainable Practice.

-He played an instrumental role in founding POET nearly 20 years ago, and has been a keen supporter and active Board member ever since.
-We will miss Neil, but we are delighted that he has agreed to be our first ever POET Patron.
+He played an instrumental role in founding POET nearly 20 years ago, and has been a keen supporter and active board member ever since.
+We will miss Neil, but are delighted that he has agreed to be our first ever POET Patron.

-Finally, a big thank you to our dedicated staff members Karen, Gemma and Donald and to our generous Board – Craig, Mike, Emma, Rob and Vicky who continue to give of their time and expertise.
+Finally, a big thank you to our dedicated staff members Karen, Gemma and Donald and to our generous board – Craig, Mike, Emma, Rob and Vicky who continue to give of their time and expertise.